ikeadrift/jankyscroll/README.md

 ## [<span class="octicon octicon-link"></span>](#how-to)How to use **jankyscroll**

 If you really want to use **jankyscroll**, I guess I can't stop you.
 First, you would include it in your page, like this.
-You should already know this stuff, probably.
+You should probably already know this stuff.

     <script src="your/path/to/jankyscroll.js"></script>

 Then, initialize the plugin at the bottom of your document, if you're a good programmer who follows best practices.
-Which you're obviously not, because you're still here, reading this garbage.
+Which you're obviously not, _because you're here_.

     jankyscroll(trigger_distance, jank_amount);

-_trigger_distance_ sets the distance, in pixels, that one has to scroll before they get jank'd. _jank_amount_ sets an approximate range of just how jank'd they'll be, also in pixels.
+_trigger_distance_ sets the distance, in pixels, that one has to scroll before they get jank'd. _jank_amount_ sets an approximate range of just how jank'd they'll get, also in pixels.

     jankyscroll(400, 50);